KS Secretary of State Threatens to Shoot Peaceful Activists

 Sunflower Community Action Executive Director Sulma Arias released the following statement in response to Secretary of State Kobach’s degrading statements about immigrants:

 “We demand an end to Sec.
 Kobach’s destructive policies and violent behavior.
 We urge Senator Moran to take immediate steps to distance himself and fix our broken immigration system by supporting and voting for comprehensive reform that puts family unity first and includes a pathway to citizenship for all 11 million undocumented Americans.
-Only then will children like Carolina and Dora, who were present for Saturday’s peaceful gathering, not have to spend Father’s Day alone as a result of families torn apart.”
+Only then will children like Carolina and Dora, who were present, not have to spend Father’s Day alone as a result of families torn apart.”

 See photos of the events